isomerpages/govtech-stp/_hong-kong/00a-atb-visitSG-Requirements.md

         <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"> a mobile device with the TraceTogether app downloaded and with their profile registered on the app.*
 </li>
     </ol><br/>
-      <b>Visitors who does not have any of the above may be refused entry into Singapore by ICA.</b>
+      <b>Visitors who do not have any of the above may be refused entry into Singapore by ICA.</b>
                 <br/>
                   <br/>
 *Visitors must click on the ‘ACTIVATE APP’ button on their TraceTogether app holding screen immediately after they have cleared arrival immigration in Singapore, and follow the instructions to activate the app.